Aalto-3 Open Source Student Satellite Project

 Systems Engineer: Eric Heung (tsz.heung [at] aalto [dot] fi)

-The Aalto-3 is a student project built around Software Defined Radio payload.
-The satellite is designed to be a 1U CubeSat standard satellite with a mass of 1.33 kg.
+The Aalto-3 is a student project built around a Software-Defined Radio main payload.
+The satellite is designed to be a 1U CubeSat standard satellite with a mass of only1.33 kg.
 It is equipped with an UHF command and telemetry link, and a camera as its primary payload.
-The satellite also carries a wireless bus technology demonstration, and a few structural microphones as its secondary payload.
+The satellite also carries a wireless bus technology demonstration using Bluetooth, and a few structural microphones recording vibrations as its secondary payload.
 Currently, the team of nearly 50 students are preparing the design, software, schematics and structure for testing and subsystem prototypes.
-The Aalto-3 will have its Critical Design Review in June, and more information will be available closer to the event.
+The Aalto-3 had its Critical Design Review in June, and now during the summer of 2018 the mechanical design, and subsystem printed circuit boards will be finalized.
+Below is pictured the current iteration of the Aalto-3 satellite.